GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  (The following statements are extracted from their literatures.)

-(1) Jesus, the Christ, a created individual, is the second greatest personage of the Universe . . .
-The truth of the matter is that the word is Christ Jesus, who did have a beginning."
+(1) Jesus, the Christ, a created individual, is the second greatest personage of the Universe …The truth of the matter is that the word is Christ Jesus, who did have a beginning."

-(2) "He was a god, but not the Almighty God, who is Jehovah . . .
-If Jesus were God, then during Jesus' death God was dead in the grave."
+(2) "He was a god, but not the Almighty God, who is Jehovah …If Jesus were God, then during Jesus' death God was dead in the grave."

 c.
 Evidently, the Jesus of the Mormons and Jehovah’s Witnesses is substantially different from the biblical Jesus.